HTTPArchive/almanac.httparchive.org/src/content/en/2021/cdn.md

 These are the limits to our testing [methodology](./methodology):

-**Simulated network latency:** We use a dedicated network connection that [synthetically shapes traffic](./methodology#webpagetest).
+**Simulated network latency:** We use a dedicated network connection that synthetically shapes traffic.

-**Single geographic location:** Tests are run from a [single datacenter](https://httparchive.org/faq#how-is-the-data-gathered) and cannot test the geographic distribution of many CDN vendors.
+**Single geographic location:** Tests are run from a single datacenter and cannot test the geographic distribution of many CDN vendors.

 **Cache effectiveness:** Each CDN uses proprietary technology and many, for security reasons, do not expose cache performance.

 **Localization and internationalization:** Just like geographic distribution, the effects of language and geo-specific domains are also opaque to these tests.

 **CDN detection:** This is primarily done through DNS resolution and HTTP headers.
 Most CDNs use a DNS CNAME to map a user to an optimal datacenter.
 However, some CDNs use AnyCast IPs or direct A+AAAA responses from a delegated domain which hide the DNS chain.
-In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of [WebPageTest](./methodology#webpagetest).
+In other cases, websites use multiple CDNs to balance between vendors, which is hidden from the single-request pass of our crawler.

 All of this limits the effectiveness in the measurements.